NoobML/Conser-vision-Image-Classification/README.md

 ## Model Architecture

 Unlike many participants who used pretrained models, I designed a **custom CNN architecture** from scratch to minimize classification error.
+Although using a pretrained model was allowed, I opted not to, as I wanted to test and refine my own deep learning skills.
 The model consists of:

 - **Six convolutional layers** with ReLU activation and L2 regularization.
 - **Batch normalization** after each convolutional layer to stabilize training.